jeremiecoullon/knowitwall/markdown/developer.md

 	- visualise the graph well.
 Example of good design: [physics theories map](https://www.quantamagazine.org/20150803-physics-theories-map/)
 	- backend store for annotations feeding the content into the visualisation
+	- visualisation is continuously updated with new annotations? would need real-time communication; see the [socket.io integration](https://flask-socketio.readthedocs.org/en/latest/) for flask for example

 ##developers:

 **We have:**

-- backend: python (we use Flask) & databases
+- backend: python & databases
 - designer/UX
+- recently: javascript developer

 **We need:**

-frontend/javascript:
+more frontend/javascript developers:

-- deal with annotator.js: modify permission for anonymous, set up admin persmissions etc..
+- deal with annotator.js: modify permission for anonymous, set up admin permissions etc..
 - frontend stuff on the site: follow specs from designer
 - javascript (Visualisation): for the wall of knowledge

+backend - Python: would be helpful as well! but the difficulty at the moment is mainly javascript

+*You don't have to commit to working on the entirety of the project; even helping out with a small aspect of it would be helpful!
+Generally, anyone keen to help build this is welcome!*